Zhenzhong Hu

 Note: National Science Review , whose impact factor in 2021 is 17.275, is the top journal in the multi-discipline domain.
 For more information, please see the introduction video.

-Note: The first author of this paper is Li Yihong, a postdoc, and I am the corresponding author.
-The authors also include Liu Longxiang, a master's student, and Associate Professor Li Sunwei.
-The research results were supported by Guangdong Basic and Applied Basic Research Foundation and Shenzhen Science and Technology Commission.
+Note: I am the first author of the paper, Professor Zhang Jianmin is the corresponding author, and the authors also include doctoral student Liu Yi.
+The research results were supported by Guangdong Basic and Applied Basic Research Foundation.